Metastable behavior of weakly mixing Markov chains: the case of reversible, critical zero-range processes: The Resolvent Equation

 \subsection{Construction of test functions}

-In this section, we introduce functions $U_{x,\,y}:\mc{H}_{N}\rightarrow\bb{R}$, $x,\,y\in S$, to examine the Poisson equation \eqref{poi}.
+In this section, we introduce functions $U_{x,\,y}:\mc{H}_{N}\rightarrow\bb{R}$, $x,\,y\in S$, to examine the Resolvent equation \eqref{nfg03}.
 These functions are similar to the ones introduced in the super-critical case in \textbf{\cite{BL3}} to estimate the capacities between wells.

 Fix $x,\,y\in S$ and a small parameter $\epsilon>0$.
 Let $\phi_{\epsilon}:[0,1]\rightarrow[0,1]$ be a smooth, non-decreasing, bijective function such that

 Although, the existence of such a function is straightforward, we refer to \textbf{\cite[Section 7.3]{Seo} }for an explicit construction.